preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/workplace/notification-panel/index.rst

 + **Title**: You can add a block title here if you wish.
 + **Category**: Click the plus here to add a new Category.
 + **Category title**: Add a title for the new category.
-You can add titles for all active languages.
-(Click the flag to change language).
+You can add titles in any active language.
 + **Icon type**: Select an icon type.
 + **Icon**: Choose the Icon in the icon type you have selected.
 + **View controls**: Here you select what you will display in the category.
 See below, under *Category settings* for more information.